 The means test

 Another result of the termination of the Social Security Agreement between Australia and Britain is that Centrelink will no longer issue claim forms for a British pension.
-It will be necessary to apply to the British DWP in Newcastle.
+It will be necessary to apply to the British DWP.

 If you have worked in the UK and

 UK Government scheme

 You must arrange to draw any British Pension to which you (and/or your spouse) are entitled from the UK before you will be able to gain any Australian Pension.
 To check your entitlement write to the Department for Work & Pensions.
 For address, see relevant addresses

 Australian taxation law allows the Undeducted Purchase Price (UPP) of all pensions originating in the UK to be taken into account when calculating Taxable Income.